Jamesokay/van-gogh-app/README.md

 - Fixed visual bug with background colour of Chakra cards overflowing at corners
 - Adjusted border-radius of skeleton state to match that of rendered content
 - Defined function for improving a supplied prompt
+- Added glow to loading spinner
+- Updated hover styling for ImageCardButton

 ### To Do: